octoblu/meshblu/readme.md

 MQTT Broker
 -----------

-MQTT is an optional SkyNet protocol.
+MQTT is an optional Meshblu protocol.
 If you would like to run our MQTT broker with your private Meshblu cloud, open another console tab and run:

 ```bash
 $ node server.js --http --mqtt